Who Was John Allen Muhammad?

-Born John Allen Williams on December 31, 1960, in Louisiana, John Allen Muhammad became an infamous figure in American culture as part of a sniper team, with Lee Boyd Malvo, that terrorized the Washington, DC, area for several weeks in October 2002.
-Making a sniper nest out of the trunk of his car, he and Malvo killed 10 people and injured 3.
+John Allen Muhammad became an infamous figure in American culture as part of a sniper team, with Lee Boyd Malvo, that terrorized the Washington, D.C., area for several weeks in October 2002.
+Making a sniper nest out of the trunk of his car, he and Malvo killed 10 people and injured three.
 Muhammad was executed in November 2009.

-Shortly after the order was issued, Muhammad fled with the couple's three children.
-He took them to Antigua.
-It believed that this is also where met his future accomplice Lee Boyd Malvo.
+Shortly after the order was issued, Muhammad fled to Antigua with the couple's three children.
+It is believed that this is also where met his future accomplice Lee Boyd Malvo.
 Muhammad later returned to the United States settling in Bellingham, Washington, with his children.
 Soon, however, police officers found him and returned the children to their mother's custody.
 She moved with them to Maryland.

 Malvo and James were taken into custody by immigration officials in December 2001 for being in the country illegally.
 But they were released while waiting for a hearing, and Muhammad was soon reunited with Malvo.
 He began to teach Malvo how to use a gun, and they used a tree stump in a friend's yard for target practice.